wur-bioinformatics/introduction-to-bioinformatics/week3.md

 _Questions:_

-a.
-What do the alignment-gaps represent?
+1. What do the alignment-gaps represent?
-b.
-What is the % of phylogenetic informative (Pi) sites in this alignment?
+2. What is the % of phylogenetic informative (Pi) sites in this alignment?
-c.
-How could we try and find a proper outgroup sequence for our alignment?
+3. How could we try and find a proper outgroup sequence for our alignment?
-d.
-Given that our trees will be unrooted can we still infer monophyly of the different Proteobacterial classes?
+4. Given that our trees will be unrooted can we still infer monophyly of the different Proteobacterial classes?
 :::::

 <div style="page-break-after: always; visibility: hidden">